Natural Transformation

 | Functor | Natural transformations operate on Functors; the naturality law involves map |

-| Free Monad | Interpretation via foldMap uses natural transformations |
+| Free Monad | Interpretation via foldMap uses a natural transformation |

-| Free Applicative | Interpretation via foldMap also uses natural transformations |
+| Free Applicative | Interpretation via foldMap also uses a natural transformation |

 | Monad Transformers | lift operations are natural transformations |